-So now I have to decide whether to shell out beaucoup bucks on physical therapy that probably won't do anything other than siphon money from our family to their coffers.
-And if that fails to miraculously heal the non-specific "knee pain" referred to by the insurance company, then I guess I get the privilege of paying for the MRI that I should have had in the first place.
+So now I have to decide whether to shell out beaucoup bucks on physical therapy that probably won’t do anything other than siphon money from our family to their coffers.
+I’ve looked at many recommended loan options in the meantime and if that fails to miraculously heal the non-specific “knee pain” referred to by the insurance company, then I guess I get the privilege of paying for the MRI that I should have had in the first place.

 I’m completely fed up with politics, so I have no desire for a political battle in my comments.
 I’m quite aware of the history of employer-provided health insurance in the US, and the effect of government distortions in the medical marketplace.
 There’s plenty of blame to be handed out all around, so let’s just leave it at that.